Travel workout: Fitness tips for business travelers

 If you know you're going to have a long layover at an airport, check to see if the airport has a gym and pack your carry-on bag accordingly.
 Keep in mind that equipment varies and fees might apply.

-When you arrive at your destination, set the tone for your trip by working out right away.
+When you arrive at your destination, set the tone for your trip by working out right away, even if it's just a quick walk to check out your surroundings.
 If that's not possible, schedule time for your next workout and treat it as an important appointment.

 Consider these ways to work out or be active:

 - Skip rope.
-Use a jump-rope in your room or the hotel gym.
+Use a jump-rope in your room or at the hotel gym.

 - Do jumping jacks.
 Try a few sets in your room.

-- Try aerobics or yoga.
-If you've got space in your hotel room, use your tablet or smartphone to find a workout and follow along.
+- Try an online class.
+If you have space in your hotel room, use your laptop, tablet or smartphone to find a workout and follow along.
+If you can't find space indoors, consider taking your workout outdoors.

 - Use resistance tubing.
 These stretchy tubes, which can be used virtually anywhere, offer weight-like resistance when you pull on them.
 Use them to strengthen nearly any muscle group.

 - Take advantage of your own body weight.
-Try pushups, planks and squats.
+Try pushups, pullups, planks, lunges and squats.

 - Get wet.
 Swim laps in the hotel pool.